elastic/elastic-serverless-forwarder/docs/README-AWS.md

 ## Execution timeout
 There is a grace period of 2 minutes before the timeout of the Lambda where no more ingestion will happen.
 Instead, during this grace period the Lambda will collect and handle any unprocessed payload in the batch of the input used as trigger.
-In case of an Cloudwatch Logs event input, S3 SQS Event Notifications input and direct SQS message payload input, the unprocessed batch will be sent to the SQS continuing queue.
+In case of an CloudWatch Logs event input, S3 SQS Event Notifications input and direct SQS message payload input, the unprocessed batch will be sent to the SQS continuing queue.
 In case of a Kinesis Data Stream input the Lambda will return the sequence numbers of the unprocessed batch in the `batchItemFailures` response: allowing the affected records to be included in following batches that will trigger the Lambda.
 It is therefore important to set enough number of retry attempts and/or lower the size of the batches in order for the whole batch to be able to be processed at most during a single execution of the Lambda and/or giving some extra retry attemps for the whole content to be processed by multiple executions of the Lambda.